yeshwanth32/cs326-final-groupname/docs/milestone3.md

 ### Yeshwanth Bommareddy:
 For the final milestone, worked on authentication integration with mongodb as well as session storage.
 Also worked on filling out markdown files as well as coordinating with teammates

+### Rohan Adla:
+Worked on added ux and ui elements to front end
+Worked on user and password authentication and trying to set up cryptojs Worked on debugging and coordinating with teammates.
+Helped write documentation